Aly-Hissam1/Virulence-Factors-Identification/README.md

 •	Preprocess the genes by running local Blastx against the non-redundant UniProtKB/Swiss-Prot database.
 Set the parameters as follows: E-value (1.0E-3), number of hits (20), word size (3), and high-scoring pair (HSP) cutoff (33).

-•	Exclude genes with no blast hits, genes with a sim mean lower than 65%, and genes with no C. jejuni hits based on the obtained Blast results.
+•	Exclude genes with no blast hits, genes with a sim mean lower than 65%, and genes with no "bacterial" hits based on the obtained Blast results.

 •	Conduct GO mapping to assign functional gene ontology terms for the BLAST hits using curated gene ontology annotated proteins by Goa version 2022.08.

 •	Annotate protein BLAST hits by assigning each GO term to its corresponding gene in the fasta file.

 •	Perform Gene Ontology enrichment analysis using Fisher’s Exact Test.
-Compare the output genes' codes against the genes' codes of the reference Campylobacter jejuni subsp. jejuni NCTC 11168.
+Compare the output genes' codes against the genes' codes of the reference bacteria.
 Set the parameters as follows: filter value (0.05), P-value filter mode, annotation type (GO IDs), and the identified GO categories (biological processes, molecular functions, and cellular components).

 I am open for any comments...